bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 ```

 ### Accessibility
-By providing a document unique value via the `id` prop, `b-carousel` will enable acessibility
+By providing a document unique value via the `id` prop, `<b-carousel>` will enable accessibility
 features.
-It is highlt recommended to alway ad adn ID to all components.
+It is highly recommended to always add an ID to all components.

-All controls have aria labels.  these can be customized by setting the various `label-*` props.
+All controls have aria labels.
+These can be customized by setting the various `label-*` props.